BlueEquinoxDev/waste-detection-aidl/README.md

 #### Dataset classes
 ##### ViT for Viola77
-The Viola77 dataset for Image classification in ``custom_datasets/viola77_dataset.py`` has the functionality to load the Viola77 Dataset in for Image Classification.
+The Viola77Dataset class in ``custom_datasets/viola77_dataset.py`` provides functionality to load the Viola77 dataset for image classification.

 ##### ViT for Taco + Viola77
 The Viola77 dataset for Image classification in ``custom_datasets/viola77_dataset.py`` has the functionality to load the Viola77 Dataset in for Image Classification.